MohanNalgire/angular2/Day1-Directives/README.md

 Note:: Everything you can do with a directive you can also do with a component.
 But not everything you can do with a component you can do with a directive.

 Types of Directives in ng2
 1   Components
     Directives with a template.
-2   Structural Ddirectives
+2   Structural Ddirectives.
     Change the DOM layout by adding and  removing DOM elements.
     Strutural directive change the change the structure of the view.
     Structural directives in ng2 example.
         2.1 NgFor (This directive is the successor of Angular 1s ng-repeat directive.)
         2.2 NgIf
         2.3 ngSwitch

 3   Attribute Directives